 There was a meeting of EmacsATX, the Austin Emacs meetup, last week.
 There was no set agenda.

 I started off by mentioning that while I have not continued working through Rainer Konig’s Org tutorial, I was using Org a lot more.
 I am using it to keep track of tasks.
 I am converting a lot of text files into org files, since a lot of topics in the files appear and re-appear.
-I also mentioned that I had started using the Emacs Desktop to save sessions.
+I also mentioned that I had started using the Emacs Desktop to save sessions (see this page in the Emacs manual).
 A lot of people were not familiar with that term.
 I don’t know why Emacs calls the file that saves session information the “Desktop”.
 Perhaps that is a holdover from the PDP-11 days.
 I used to keep an instance of JEdit open, and I am slowly phasing that over to an instance that uses the desktop.
 I also made an alias with “–no-desktop” so other instances to not try to use the desktop file.
 Since a lot of email is happening on GMail and Outlook, and the Emacs browser is not the greatest, it might be hard to do everything in Emacs these days.
 But I am using it more and more.

 I am also using Org to write this post.